sstevens2/ani_compare_dag/README.md

 3.changing how anicombos are written - still working on this!!! test before finishing this section

 ### What are the files in this repo???
-`combineANI.sh` - script that puts together all of the output from each phylum directory `errdirs.sh` - creates the error directories for each phylum/directory `header.all.ani.out` - header for all ANIcalculator output `makeANIcombos.py` - script that makes a list of all the ANI combinations for a directory `phylum.sub` - submission script for each directory/phylum included `runAllANIcompare.dag` - DAGman file to run the whole workflow `writeCompareDAG.py` - script that writes the `compare.dag` and `compare.dag.config` files, edit this if you need to change the DAGman config.
+`combineANI.sh` - script that puts together all of the output from each phylum directory
+`errdirs.sh` - creates the error directories for each phylum/directory
+`header.all.ani.out` - header for all ANIcalculator output
+`makeANIcombos.py` - script that makes a list of all the ANI combinations for a directory
+`phylum.sub` - submission script for each directory/phylum included
+`runAllANIcompare.dag` - DAGman file to run the whole workflow
+`writeCompareDAG.py` - script that writes the `compare.dag` and `compare.dag.config` files, edit this if you need to change the DAGman config
 `writeCompareDAG.sub` - submission script for the script above